 Client: SCI AAI, AREA

 Photographs (12, 13, 14, 15, 16, 17, 18, 19): Iwan Baan

-The former high seawall blocked both the view and the access towards the Mediterranean Sea in a beach town of Southern Albania.
-A sequence of sloped terraces reconnects the town with the sea and absorbs the impact of the waves much better.
-A linear coastal pine forest provides shade and gives a new strong identity to the Waterfront.
+The former high seawall blocked both the view and the access towards the Mediterranean Sea in this Albanian beach town.
+Its replacement with several sloped terraces reconnects the town with the sea.
+The pine trees provide shade and create a new linear forest in front of the buildings.

 Year: 2015 – 2017

 Photographs (1, 6, 7, 9, 10, 11, 12, 13, 14, 15): Michiel De Cleene

 The former mineral courtyard of a historical building in central London has been transformed into a lush garden.
 Measures taken on site revealed a microclimate ideal for the development of large tree ferns.
 Large stone slabs and a misting system complete this radical transformation, while a Franz West sculpture captures the light.

 The public space around a new skyscraper in the Paris La Défense business district is suspended above an urban boulevard.
 Alder trees are densely planted to create an urban forest.
 Their roots grow freely beneath a continuous granite hardscape that gives a robust identity to this plaza surrounded by glass towers.